Engineered0/Useless-facts-and-cats/README.md

 ### Fact Generation
 - Fetches a true fact from an API.
 - Randomly decides to keep it true or generate a false version.
-- **False facts** are created by modifying true facts (e.g., changing numbers, locations, or key words).

 ### Guessing Mechanism
 - Players select 'True' or 'False'.
-- The guess is compared to the fact's actual truth value.

 ### Scoring System
 - **Correct guess:** +1 point, streak increases.